The Gauss-Bonnet theorem and Crofton type formulas in complex space forms: The Gauss-Bonnet theorem

-\begin{theorem} Let $\Omega$ be a regular domain in $\CK^n(\epsilon)$.
-Then \end{theorem} \begin{proof}We proceed analogously to the proof of Theorem \ref{mesuresCKn}.
+\end{theorem} \begin{proof} For $\epsilon=0$ equation (\ref{gbequation}) is the well known Gauss-Bonnet formula in $\mathbb C^n\equiv\mathbb R^{2n}$.
+For general $\epsilon$ we proceed analogously to the proof of Theorem \ref{mesuresCKn}.
 In fact, the same computations of the previous proof show (in case $r=n$) that the right hand side of (\ref{gbequation}) has null variation.

-For $\epsilon=0$ equation (\ref{gbequation}) is the well know Gauss-Bonnet formula in $\mathbb C^n\equiv\mathbb R^{2n}$.
-For $\epsilon\neq 0$, we take a smooth deformation of $\Omega$ to get a domain contained in a ball of radius $r$.
-Under this deformation, the right hand side of (\ref{gbequation}) remains constant.
-By taking $r$ small enough, the difference between both sides can be made arbitarily small.
-Hence, they coincide.\end{proof}